List of Batwoman characters: Jada Jet

-Marquis Jet / Joker II
+Marquis Jet

 Marquis Jet (portrayed by Nick Creegan as an adult; season 3; Kendrick Jackson as a 7-year-old, Christian Darrel Scott as a 13-year-old and 16-year-old) is the playboy son of Jada Jet and Franklin, the half-brother of Ryan, and the executive vice-president of Jeturian Industries.
 As a child, he was attacked by the original Joker who hijacked his school bus and zapped his head with his electric joy buzzer, causing serious brain damage.
 Ever since then, Marquis has exhibited anger issues and sociopathic behavior such as using a magnifying glass to burn ants to deliberately triggering his father's peanut allergy for a laugh.
 While not wanting Ryan to associate herself with Marquis, Jada commissioned the recreation of the freeze serum with help from Virgil Getty in an attempt to put him on ice until a treatment could be found.
-After murdering Professor Pyg, Marquis gives into his urges as the new Joker, seizing control of Wayne Enterprises, dyeing his hair purple, and putting on an orange suit.
+After murdering Professor Pyg, Marquis reveals his true insane nature, and seizes control of Wayne Enterprises.
 When he encounters Poison Mary at a party, Marquis learns some secrets about Batwoman that leads to him capturing a disguised Luke.
 During the rooftop confrontation, Marquis was hit by the desiccation formula that was supposed to be used on Poison Mary, Batwoman and Luke took Marquis' body to Mary's clinic as Batwoman calls Jada to work on another way to cure Marquis.
-Unfortunately, the water caused by the partial destruction of the dam revives Marquis.
+The water caused by the partial destruction of the dam revives Marquis.
 He proceeds to work on improve Arkham Asylum that even included a work release program that he started by sending Victor Zsasz to take out his mother.
 In addition, he even allied with Joker's toymaker minion Kiki Roulette to claim Joker's joy buzzer.
 When Alice caught up with Kiki, Marquis shot Kiki and offered Alice a partnership.
 When Marquis had captured Jada and four other members of the Black Glove, he declared both of them fated due to the mutual effect of Joker's bus hijacking that ran Gabi's car off the bridge.
 After killing three of the Black Glove members, Marquis is attacked by Batwoman before he can finish off Jada.
 Mary later found out from Alice that she told Marquis about the Batcave.
 Using Joker acid and the stolen Batblimp, Marquis planned to detonate the Batblimp in order to dump Joker acid on Gotham City.
 When it comes close to the deadline of the explosion, Batwoman fought Marquis where they fell from the Batblimp.
 As Batwing works to divert the blimp to a desolate part of Gotham City, Batwoman receives help from Alice in fighting him where the joy buzzer was used on Marquis' head.
-He wakes up normal much to the joy of Ryan and Jada.
+He wakes up normal, much to the joy of Ryan and Jada.